Tell Minnesota Legislators to Pass a Transportation Cumulative Impacts Law

 In 2023, the legislature passed a groundbreaking cumulative impacts law to protect marginalized communities from disproportionate exposure to pollutants.
 The law defines environmental justice areas and requires the Minnesota Pollution Control Agency (MPCA) to conduct a rulemaking process to address the cumulative impacts of pollution during permitting processes for permitted facilities (i.e. a factory or trash incinerator).
 However, this new law does not apply to transportation projects, leaving one of the biggest sources of environmental injustice unaddressed.

-This law would add long-overdue protections for communities that have been poisoned by transportation infrastructure.
-If it was determined that a MnDOT trunk highway project would have a disparate impact on surrounding residents, the agency would not be able to proceed until those impacts were remedied and a community benefits agreement was finalized.
+This law would add long-overdue protections for communities that have been poisoned by highway infrastructure.
+If it was determined that a MnDOT trunk highway project would have a disparate impact on surrounding residents, the agency would not be able to proceed until those impacts were remedied and a community benefits agreement was agreed upon.

-Take action today!
-Your email will be sent to your state senator and representative, as well as Governor Walz.
+Take action today to ask your legislator to sign-on!
+Your email will be sent to your state senator, state representative, and Governor Walz.